 Ivan Gomez, MD – Program Director and Principal Investigator

 I am the current Program Director for the California Area Health Education Center (AHEC) through UCSF Fresno’s Medical Education Program as well as the Chief of UCSF Fresno Family and Community Medicine.
 I completed my residency with UC Davis Family Medicine Program in Merced, California.
 I am particularly involved in family-oriented adult and pediatric HIV/AIDS care and am currently the Medical Director of the Pacific AIDS Education Training Center in the San Joaquin Valley.
 My other clinical interests include obstetrics and inpatient medicine.
 I also precept and provide clinical care at a UCSF rural site in Selma and am an Advisory Faculty for the Advanced Life Support in Obstetrics course held yearly at UCSF Fresno.

 Juan David Garza, MA – Associate Program Director

 My professional career has focused on networking and collaborating with community organizations that focus on serving medically underserved communities.
 I have managed grants that focus on at-risk youth, children 0-5 years old, teen dads, and foster and juvenile justice youth.
 I have also managed State, Federal and Private Contracts.
 I also served in leadership roles such as the National AHEC Program Office Constituency Group.
 I served as a school board member in my community for four years, with two years acting as the Board President.
 I was also part of the Fresno County Board of Trustee Association Board, which represented all of Fresno County.
-This has prepared myself in my role as the associate director for the California Statewide Area Health Education Program.
+This has prepared me for my role as the associate director for the California Statewide Area Health Education Program.